Jump to section:

 Human Amplification: Human coders transition from routine coding to quality assurance and complex case resolution.
 They handle exceptions, appeals, and cases requiring nuanced interpretation while AI handles the high-volume, straightforward coding work.

-Connection to Revenue Operations: This mirrors the transformation happening in sales operations, where AI SDR (Sales Development Representatives) handle initial prospect engagement and qualification, allowing human sales professionals to focus on relationship-building and deal closure.
+Connection to Revenue Operations: This mirrors the transformation happening in sales operations, where Ruh AI's AI SDR agents handle initial prospect engagement and qualification, allowing human sales professionals to focus on relationship-building and deal closure.
 Both models demonstrate how AI employees optimize the top of operational funnels—whether patient billing or sales pipelines.
+Learn more about measuring ROI beyond cost savings.

 The Challenge: Physicians must stay current with constantly evolving medical research, drug interactions, and treatment protocols while making time-sensitive decisions.